How to Fine-tune File Transfer Performance on Storj DCS

 With these two concepts in mind, we can begin considering the available tools for uploading and downloading files on the Storj network.

-The two main tools available to transfer files between a local system and Storj DCS are and
+The two main tools available to transfer files between a local system and Storj DCS are Uplink CLI and Rclone

 Uplink is Storj's command line tool for transferring directly with the Storj network.
 As a native CLI tool, Uplink is able to bypass the Storj network's edge service layer and connect directly to nodes on the network.
 This allows for more efficient transfers and higher throughput.